Japan's newest & snowiest ski destination is a spectacular freeride mountain, with a sensational luxury hotel at its base.

 On-piste there are four black runs and they're reasonably challenging, pretty steep and quite wonderful.
 But that's not enough to keep you entertained for too long, so dip your skis off the side.

 Unless you are willing to venture off-piste and 'give it a go', then there is not too much to keep you entertained in Arai.
 Having said that, the few intermediate pisted runs are good fun, some open, others on cat tracks, and the top-to-bottom ride holds variety, intrigue and certainly gets those thighs burning.

 But, this is an off-piste resort, and therefore it is all about the deep un-groomed powder snow.
-And there is no resort better - forgiving terrain, open, patrolled & avalanche-controlled - in which to learn the techniques, develop your skills and first experience that 'floating on snow' sensation.
+And there is no resort better - forgiving terrain, open, patrolled and avalanche-controlled.
+There is no resort in which to better learn the techniques, develop your skills and first experience that 'floating on snow' sensation.
 We can arrange a private lesson with an English-speaking instructor on day one, enough to get you going and show you lay of the land (find your "happy place")....and off you go!

 Skiers?
 Snowboarders?
 It's all the same when you're in the deep powder.
-Very flew flats, well spaced trees, large bowls and comfortable chairs / gondolas.
+Very few flats, well spaced trees, large bowls and comfortable chairs / gondolas.
 What's not to like?

-'Tomo-san' - our good friend and main contact at Arai (the ski resort 'Resort Manager') - is an ex-pro snowboarder, having been previously based in Whistler and also up in Niseko.
-And he confidently rates Arai as the best mountain on which he's ever worked.
-But then again...he would say that.
+'Tomo-san' - our good friend and main contact at Arai (the 'Resort Manager') - is an ex-pro snowboarder, having been previously based in Whistler and also up in Niseko, and he confidently rates Arai as the best mountain on which he's ever worked.

 This is a single-hotel resort.
 There is no nearby village, no dining options beyond what the hotel offers, no sneaky little local bars waiting to be discovered.
 It's a good job that the hotel is absolutely, flipping marvelous!